 The other tradeoff is that a lot of web sites depend on third-party services unavailable through HTTPS.
 For example, Google AdSense did not support HTTPS until September 2013, and those ad networks that do support HTTPS may pay noticeably less for each HTTPS impression.
 In 2013, switching to HTTPS cut dolphin-emu.org's ad revenue roughly in half.
 The reluctance of ad exchanges to go full HTTPS is one of the things that held up migration of The Guardian to HTTPS until mid-2016.
 Or a database of browser support for web features may not support HTTPS.
-Placing such a widget on a page may result in warnings about "mixed content", or insecurely delivered objects that may be able to change the behavior of securely delivered objects, on a page, and some browsers present this warning as a modal alert box, disrupting the user's experience in much the same way that a pop-up does.
-People who depend on income from an ad network that does not support HTTPS may have to redirect anonymous visitors from HTTPS to HTTP in order to show advertisements to these viewers without the pop-up.
+Placing such a widget on a page may result in warnings about "mixed content" on a page, or insecurely delivered objects that may be able to change the behavior of securely delivered objects, and some browsers present this warning as a modal alert box, disrupting the user's experience in much the same way that a pop-up does.
+Web site operators who depend on income from an ad network that does not support HTTPS may have to redirect anonymous visitors from HTTPS to HTTP in order to show advertisements to these viewers without the pop-up.